/ Reference / Songs.hz

 General MIDI .
 MIDI CC .
 MIDI notes

-Songs.hz is an experiment in music-design ergonomics.
+songs.hz (.hz) is an experiment in music-design ergonomics.

-It's a musical notation that is easy on the eyes and makes simple the task of describing a multipart song to a digital audio environment with arbitrary plugins and plugin connections.
+.hz is an ascii-text music notation that is easy on the eyes and makes simple the task of describing a multipart song to a digital audio environment with arbitrary plugins and plugin connections.

-Songs.hz offers special notation to sequence, repeat and randomize musical ideas.
+.hz offers special notation to sequence, repeat and randomize musical ideas.
 It is designed to express multitrack compositions and allows tracks to share common properties like tempo and volume or to operate autonomously from other tracks.

 {